-Four Types of CIDs.
+Four Legal Structures.
 As defined in Civil Code §4100, a Davis-Stirling CID may be any of the following:

-Commercial & Industrial.
-Commercial and industrial developments can take any of the four residential forms described above.
-Instead of homeowners, they consist of business owners who use their space for business purposes.
+2. Commercial & Industrial.
+Commercial and industrial developments most often take the legal form of condominiums or planned developments.
+Instead of homeowners, they consist of business owners who use their space for business or industrial purposes.

-Mixed Use.
-If the commercial properties are put in the same development as residential units, it becomes a mixed-use development.
+3. Mixed Use.
+If commercial properties are included in the same development as residential units, it becomes a mixed-use development.

 Management.
-Because a CID has common area and use restrictions, it must have an association manage it.
+Because a CID has common areas and use restrictions, it must have an association to manage it.

 Use Restrictions.
 California's Supreme Court described the importance of CC&Rs as follows: